boldingd/EclipsePhaseContent/Kainouda2035.md

 ## The Thistledown Cooperative

-The Thistledown Cooperative is a large Extropian Mutualist cooperative that has come to dominate the affairs of Kainouda 2035.
+The Thistledown Cooperative is a large Extropian market-socialist cooperative that has come to dominate the affairs of Kainouda 2035; while technically an Extropian cooperative, it has come to operate more like a left-minarchist state.
 Almost five hundred thousand people are members of the Thistledown Cooperative — a solid majority of the asteroid's population.
 The Thistledown Cooperative also owns more than two-thirds of the asteroid's habitable volume, and large portions of its vital infrastructure.
-The Cooperative's major holding is Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation (a little like a Jovian "Reagan Cylinder," although the residents prefer to call it a "Bear Habitat").
+The Cooperative's major holding is the Thistledown Cavern, a massive, cylindrical cavern laid out along the axis of rotation (a little like a Jovian "Reagan Cylinder," although the residents prefer to call it a "Bear Habitat").

+### Structure of the Cooperative

+The cooperative is organized along market-socialist lines, and run by direct-democratic vote.
+The cooperative's various assets — its habitats, infrastructure, and productive capital — are owned collectively.
+Infrastructure is administered by the cooperative directly; productive capital, like industrial mechs, minifacturies, and server farms, is managed by member-owned community banks.
+These community banks then lease their managed capital back to their members.
+There are several competing community banks; each bank is owned by its members, and each member of the Thistledown Cooperative is a member of exactly one of the various community banks.
+The community banks and the cooperative itself are the only institutions allowed to charge rent.

+> **RategoryTheory**: So, basically, I get to "own" a cornucopia machine, as long as I pay a recurring fee to an institution that the community controls?
+>
+> So, you guys went to a lot of trouble to re-invent market-anarchist taxes?
+>
+> **anarcat**: A bit snide, but you're not really wrong.
+> The intent is to create a social-distribution system that can run without a state (which might become an oppressive power center).
+>
+> **RategoryTheory**: I mean, yes, obviously, but this doesn't strike you as inefficient?
+> Or a maybe seem like wasted effort, given that they wound up with "basically a state" anyway?
+>
+> **Apotheotician**: No?
+> What don't you like?
+> Compare our system to the government of any Venusian habitat and tell me we're the ones wasting effort.
+>
+> **Bauble**: Spoiler: it's the socialist part she doesn't like.
+>
+> **Gunslinger#MONOLITH**: I repeat: imagine looking at market-anarchists and saying "that's too socialist."

 ## Other Extropians

 ### The Spaceport

 ## Infinite Loop

+## Outer System Industries

 ## Near-Orbit Habs